Table of Contents

 Prevention and Control

 - Medical help in situations where counselling and talking cannot help.

 - Avoidance of peer pressure could help in bringing down these habits to a large extent.
 Help from family and friends could do a lot of damage control as people are closer to family and friends.
 Hence, talking to our loved ones helps in coming up with such situations.

 - There are many rehabilitation centres mainly launched to help the alcohol and drug abuse patients from exerting control over the impulse to use drugs even when there are negative consequences.

-Stay tuned with BYJU’S to learn more in detail about the effects and prevention of alcohol and drug abuse.
+Stay tuned with BYJU’S to learn more about the effects and prevention of alcohol and drug abuse.